-An on-site CAL TEAM must prepare the correction cards and calibrate the 59A120 following NAVAIR 13-1-6.4 procedures.
-However, because of the operational commitments of today's Navy, you may find yourself with a test stand that needs calibration and correction card corrections when CAL TEAM services are not available.
-This chapter covers the procedures outlined in the NAVAIR 17-15BC-20 for correction card preparation and calibration.
+An on-site CAL TEAM must prepare the cards and calibrate the 59A120 correction followingNAVAIR13-1-6.4procedures. because of the operational However, commitments of today's Navy, you may find yourself with a test stand that needs calibration and correction card corrections when CAL TEAM services are not available.
+This chapter covers the procedure soutlined in the NAVAIR 17-15BC-20 for correction card preparation and calibration.